Interferon-stimulated gene: Function

-ISGs have a wide range of functions used to combat infection at all stages of a pathogen’s lifestyle.
+ISGs have a wide range of functions used to combat infection at all stages of a pathogen's lifestyle.
 For a viral infection, examples include: prohibiting entry of the virus into uninfected cells, stopping viral replication, and preventing the virus from leaving an infected cell.

 Another ISG function is regulating interferon sensitivity of a cell.
 The expression of pattern recognition receptors like a TLR or common signaling proteins like those found in the JAK-STAT pathway may be up regulated by interferons, making the cell more sensitive to interferons.

 As such a large portion of the human genome is associated with interferon ISG have a broad range of functions.
 ISG are essential for fighting off viral bacterial and parasitic pathogens.
 Interferon stimulates genes that help active immune response and suppress infection at almost all stages of infection.

-inhibition of viral RNA
+Inhibition of viral RNA

-There are 21 know ISG that inhibit RNA virus replication.
+There are 21 known ISGs that inhibit RNA virus replication.
 Primarily ISG bind to and degrade RNA to prevent viral instructions from being translated into viral proteins.
 These ISG can specifically target double stranded triphosphate RNA which is distinct from single stranded RNA present in human cells.
 ISG can also non specifically target mRNA and destroy it.
 Cell wide mRNA degradation prevents both viral and host proteins from being produced.
 The mRNA of INF-α and other key immune proteins are resistant to this cell wide degradation to allow immune signals to continue while translation is inhibited.